Waterborne resin: Waterborne alkyd resins

 Water reducible alkyds are basically conventional alkyd resins (i.e., polyesters based on saturated or unsaturated oils or fatty acids, polybasic acids and alcohols) modified to confer water miscibility.
 Typical components are vegetable oils or fatty acids such as linseed, soybean, castor, dehydrated castor, safflower, tung, coconut and tall oil.
 Acids include isophthalic, terephthalic, adipic, benzoic, succinic acids and phthalic, maleic and trimellitic anhydride.
-Polyols include glycerol, pentaerythritol, Trimethylolpropane, ethylene glycol, propylene glycol, diethylene glycol, neopentyl glycol, 1,6-hexanediol and 1,4-butanediol.
+Polyols include glycerol, pentaerythritol, trimethylolpropane, ethylene glycol, propylene glycol, diethylene glycol, neopentyl glycol, 1,6-hexanediol and 1,4-butanediol.
 Typical methods for introducing varying degrees of water miscibility are similar to other resin systems.
 Methods basically involve introducing hydrophilic centres such as acid groups that can then be neutralised to form a salt.
 Introducing polar groups onto the backbone is another method.
 With alkyds typical methods include maleinazation of unsaturated fatty acids with maleic anhydride.
 This involves making a Diels-Alder adduct near the double bond sites.
 The acid groups introduced can then be further reacted with polyols.
 A Diels-Alder reaction only occurs where there is a conjugated double bond system.
 Simple addition occurs if not conjugated.
 Other techniques include synthesizing the resin with hydroxyl functional oligomers e.g. containing ethylene glycol then adding specific acid or hydroxyl containing substances towards the end of the reaction.
 Another technique is making an acrylic functional alkyd with an acrylic monomer blend rich in carboxylic acid groups.
 Synthesis techniques have been studied and published for acrylic modified water-reducible alkyds.

 Alkyd emulsions

 Late twentieth century technology allowed the production of alkyd emulsions.
-The technology continues to evolve including production of DTM (Direct To Metal) finishes.
-The biggest issue has been getting VOC content below 250g/L. Poor corrosion resistance has also been an issue.
+The technology continues to evolve including production of direct-to-metal (DTM) finishes.
+The biggest issue has been getting VOC content below 250 g/L. Poor corrosion resistance has also been an issue.
 Alkyd emulsion technology uses a reactive surfactant that has double bonds and thus oxidative drying properties like a conventional alkyd.
 The material is then put under shear and water added slowly.
 Initially a water in oil emulsion is formed but continued water addition and shear results in inversion and a stable oil in water emulsion is formed.
 Sustainability and other market factors mean a number of companies are entering the market.
 As well as patents, doctoral theses are being done at universities on the subject.